Levi-224/Review-Prediction-using-Naive-Bayes-Filter/README.md

 --> Jupyter notebook containing the code to perform prediction of reviews

---> Amazon fine foods dataset used.
+--> Amazon fine foods dataset used - https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews

 ---> Naive Bayes Classifier was used